 PEL Group remains committed to continuously improving its ESG performance, meeting the evolving expectations of its stakeholders, and contributing to the greater good.
-As a technology-led multiproduct financial services firm, PEL Group has recognised the importance of digitization and innovation in driving financial inclusion and sustainable growth.
+As a technology-led multi- product financial inclusion and sustainable growth.
 PEL Group's sustainability strategy is anchored on four key pillars - impactful growth, social stewardship, resilient technology, and governance excellence.
 PEL Group believes that these pillars, coupled with responsible business practices, enables it to create long-term value for all stakeholders.
 PEL Group has engaged in conversations at every level of its business to think, act and take targets in support of equity and the goal of expanding the financial inclusion.
 Furthermore, PEL Group understands that responsible lending practices are key to maintaining a robust asset quality while achieving growth in its balance sheet size.
-To this end, PEL Group has implemented a rigorous risk management framework that guides its decision-making and enables us to anticipate and address potential risks proactively.
-To achieve long-term success, PEL Group must address the non-financial concerns of all relevant stakeholders in addition to delivering favorable results.
+To this end, PEL Group must address the non-financial concerns of all relevant stakeholders in addition to delivering favorable results.
 Therefore, the Sustainability & Risk Management Committee is set up to enhance corporate governance by implementing stricter controls and procedures, facilitate the shift towards a more sustainable economy, and encourage the adoption of technological advancements.
 PEL Group's commitment to having a positive impact on society and the environment is reflected in its lending portfolio.
-PEL Group aims to make finance accessible to the economically underprivileged sections of India by offering a wide range of financial products and services that are designed to meet the unique needs of diverse customer segments, including those residing in smaller towns and cities across India.
+PEL Group aims to make finance accessible to the economily underprivileged sections of India by offering a wide range of financial products and services that are designed to meet the unique needs of diverse customer segments, including those residing in smaller towns and cities across India.
 The Company has provided finance to slum rehabilitation projects which has helped in financial inclusion.
-It is driven by its fundamental belief in the power of technology to transform the way it does business and its desire to be at the forefront of a sustainable world.
-By combining the best aspects of both its business and values, PEL Group aims to boost its stakeholders' growth and ensure that trust, knowledge, and assistance are readily available to all.
+It is driven by its fundamental belief in the power of technology to transform the way it does business and values, PEL Group aims to boost its stakeholders' growth and ensure that trust, knowledge, and assistance are readily available to Details of the highest authority responsible for implementation and oversight of the Business The Sustainability & Risk Management Committee of the Company is the highest authority responsible for the implementation and oversight of the ESG policy Responsibility policy (ies).
+Does the entity have a specified Committee of the The BoD has an overall responsibility for oversight of Business Responsibility and Sustainability